mturk/svcbatch/README.md

 In that case SvcBatch.log file will be be created or opened for append if already present.

-In case the last log rotation was less then `2` minutes ago, no log rotation will happen.
+In case the last log rotation was less then `2` minutes ago, or if there was no data written to the log file from the last rotation, SvcBatch will not rotate logs.

 ## Command Line Options